Street performance: Legislation

 In London, busking is prohibited in the entire area of the City of London.
 The London Underground provides busking permits for up to 39 pitches across 25 central London stations.
 Most London boroughs do not license busking, but they have optional powers, under the London Local Authorities Act 2000, if there is sufficient reason to do so.
 Where these powers have not been adopted, councils can rely on other legislation including the Environmental Protection Act 1990 to deal with noise nuisance from buskers and the Highways Act 1980 to deal with obstructions.
 Camden Council is currently looking into further options to control the problem of nuisance buskers and the playing of amplified music to the detriment of local residents and businesses.
+The Westminster City Council banned busking in Leicester Square, previously a popular location, following a 2025 court ruling that busking was a "nuisance" and their repetitive performances were "psychological torture".

 Buskers may find themselves targeted by thieves due to the very open and public nature of their craft.
 Buskers may have their earnings, instruments or props stolen.
 One particular technique that thieves use against buskers is to pretend to make a donation while actually taking money out instead, a practice known as "dipping" or "skimming".
 George Burns described his days as a youthful busker this way: